FarmDyn/documentation/docs/template/fertilization_ordinance.md

 The N input from manure and biogas digestate as well as manure import is summarized in the following equation.
 The export of manure is substracted in the equation.
 The variable *v_DueVOrgN* returns the accourance of nitrogen from organic sources at a farm level.
-The nitrogen has to be accounted with factors defined by the Fertilization Ordinance.
+The nitrogen has to be accounted with factors defined by the Fertilisation Ordinance.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/duev_module.gms GAMS /DuevOrgN_.*?\.\./ /;/)
 ```GAMS